How to develop On-Demand Delivery App For Your Business?

 - How to develop an On-Demand Delivery App?

-- What are the key features that can be added to the On-Demand Delivery Apps?
+- Which key features need to be added to the On-Demand Delivery Apps?

 - What is the execution flow of the app?